 Als Produzent, Komponist und Musiker gründete er die „Tanit Media GmbH“ und das „Tanit Studio“.

 Seit 1996 leitet Matthias Raue den Studiengang Filmkomposition an der Filmakademie Baden-Württemberg in Ludwigsburg.

 Christoph Rinnert – Lecturer Berlin (Music Business & Management)

 After growing up in Istanbul, Christoph Rinnert pursued his Islam and Comparative Music Studies at the Free University Berlin.
 Recording and playing with many bands around Europe in the following years, he intensified his work in the studio in the early 1980s.
 Ever since, he produced and composed score music for documentaries and fiction movies such as „Georg Baselitz“, „Die Akte Pasolini“, „Unter Brüdern“, „GZSZ“, „Body of Truth” and may more.
 He is also a member of the evaluation committee of GEMA, advisory board of Künstlersozialkasse (KSK) and member of the German Music Council.

-Stefan Seelenwald – Coach and lecturer in Berlin (Sound Theory, Acoustics, Decibels, Metering, Synthesis, Sampling, Ableton, Logic)
+Stefan Seelenwald – Head Coach and lecturer in Berlin (Sound Theory, Acoustics, Decibels, Metering, Synthesis, Sampling, Ableton, Logic)